 But can plant talk?
 In recent experiments they discovered that the roots of corn seedlings make clicking noises and also react to the sounds of similar frequency, bolstering the theory that plants can ‘talk’ to each other.
 Some plants, such as tomatoes and blueberries, can ‘hear’ the buzz of an approaching bee and will release pollen at just the right moment.

-Flowers also communicate with pollinators through fragrance, color, pattern and shape.
-In 2013 researchers at the University of Bristol in the UK added electricity to the list.
-They discovered that flowers are negatively charged and bumble bees are positively charged.
 When a bee lands on the flower, there’s a tiny exchange of energy, creating an electric field that the bee feels.
-This is thought to imprint the flower on the bee’s memory, encouraging it to return.
+This is thought to imprint the flower on the bee’s memory.